moossahussain/browser-use-agent/readme.md

 ## 🛡️ Disclaimer

-This project is intended for educational and personal use only.
+This project is intended for educational use only.
 Automated job applications should be used responsibly and comply with platform terms of service.

 ---